AndreaDesan/Italy-Covid19-Dashboard/README.md

 # Italy-Covid19-Dashboard (desktop only)

 Dashboard to visualise the data made available by the Italian Italian Civil Protection Department on the Covid-19 outbreak in real time.
+The dashboard is deployed and can be visualized [here](https://italy-covid19-dashboard.herokuapp.com/).

 ![Dashboard screenshot](screenshot.PNG)